benasher44/benasher.co/about.md

 I am a software developer primarily focused on mobile and iOS.
 I live in Berkeley, CA and work at Autodesk on mobile construction software.

+You can find me on [twitter](https://benasher44) or via email at hello @ this domain.
+You can find some of my work on [github](https://github.com/benasher4).

 #### Speaking

 - [KotlinConf 2019: Shipping a Mobile Multiplatform Project on iOS & Android](https://bit.ly/basher_kotlinconf_2019)